SAT Word Skills 2 - Lesson 7

 Ex: Jane 's bibliomania led her to spend countless hours browsing bookstores and amassing an impressive collection .

-a person who loves books, especially as physical objects, and collects them
+a person who loves or collects books, especially for their content, rarity, or physical beauty

 (of the moon) to gradually decrease in its visible illuminated surface as it progresses from full to new moon